theresamclaird/coderetreat-react-ts/README.md

 ## Getting Started

-If you're participating in a coderetreat or planning to run one, you can **fork this repository** as your personal starting point for a react + TypeScript project.
+If you're participating in a coderetreat or planning to run one, you can **fork this repository** as your personal starting point for a React + TypeScript project.
 Forking allows you to experiment freely, make commits, and track your progress without affecting the original template.

 ## Quick Start
 ```bash